rrag/react-stockcharts/docs/md/COMING-SOON.md

 1. Interactive indicators should be able to subscribe to more events (drag, zoom, pan)
 1. Zoom on y too
 1. `EdgeCoordinate` to take `fill` property as function or string
+1. Add a playground to see live updates

 #### New Chart types
 1. Max Drawdown